Catholic Guardian Services: Catholic Guardian Society of New York

 The Catholic Guardian Society (CGS) of the Archdiocese of New York was founded in 1908 by Father Samuel Ludlow and later incorporated in 1913.
-The fledgling agency offered aftercare services, providing for hundreds of children, particularly those of immigrants, discharged from institutional care.
-These children were often orphans, born to working-class families, often newly arriving immigrants to the United States.
+The Fledgling Agency offered aftercare services, providing for hundreds of children, particularly those of immigrants, discharged from institutional care.
+These children were often orphans, born to working-class families, and often newly arriving immigrants to the United States.

 The late 1960s and early 1970s witnessed major expansion throughout CGS.
-Between 1965 and 1974, Executive Directors Monsignor Edmund Fogarty and layman Mr. James P. O’Neill contributed to the evolution of the agency with the additions of the Agency Operated Boarding Home Program, Group Home Program, the Adoption Department, the Education and Guidance Department, and the Medical Department.
+Between 1965 and 1974, Executive Directors Monsignor Edmund Fogarty and layman Mr. James P. O’Neill contributed to the evolution of the agency with the additions of the agency operated Boarding Home Program, Group Home Program, the Adoption Department, the Education and Guidance Department, and the Medical Department.

 In 1978, after the Willowbrook exposé, CGS cooperated with the New York State Department of Mental Retardation and Developmental Disabilities to open a community residence for persons with profound handicaps.
 In similar fashion, the agency again adapted its foster care services so as to be able to care for children afflicted with HIV/AIDS in the late 1980s in its newly created Special Medical Family Foster Care Program.

 In this millennium, CGS has also begun child abuse and neglect prevention programs and specialized residential treatment services for foster care youth with mental illness.
 At the administrative level, CGS has undergone significant change as well; in 2006, Catholic Guardian Society merged with Catholic Home Bureau to create Catholic Guardian Society and Home Bureau (CGSHB).